 Recommended School Garden Resources:

 I’m biased about this resource because I wrote it!
-That said, teachers who have participated in The Classroom Gardener tell us it is the most comprehensive school gardening program available for building teacher capacity and autonomy, while supporting playful inquiry and curricular goals.
+That said, teachers who have participated in The Classroom Gardener tell us it is one of the most comprehensive school garden resources available for building teacher capacity and autonomy, while supporting playful inquiry and curricular goals.
 Participating schools receive teacher professional development, a massive collection of garden inspired resources, professional garden coaching, mapping and schedules plus all the necessary resources to help your garden grow!
 Check it out!

 A treasure trove of valuable information on what, how and where to plant.
 Get on their mailing list and request a catalogue!
-Type the plant you want to grow in their search bar for accurate and easy to follow tips on how to plant, harvest and care for your crop in Westcoast gardens.
+Type the plant you want to grow in their search bar for accurate and easy to follow tips on how to plant, harvest and care for your crop.
+An essential Westcoast school garden resource!

 Valuable info on local pollinator species, gardening tips to attract pollinators, and projects to get involved in.

 Offering swarm rescue, workshops and presentations, as well as connecting communities to nature through beekeeping in Vancouver.

 Practical and lovely ideas for integrating nature play and learning into your everyday garden learning with children.

 Sign your class or school up for a day of outdoor learning and playing.
 Check out their free online resources for pedagogical inspiration, practical hands on learning opportunities and connect with other like-minded colleagues.

 Quite possibly the coolest way to integrate scientific inquiry into your garden learning!
 Sign up to receive tomato seeds that may have been to the International Space Station.
 Teach your students how to conduct a controlled experiment and record the germination rates of the two seeds packages you received.
 Submit your results and find out which of your seeds made the journey to space and back!
 Read my blog post about how we grow space tomatoes in our school garden here.